 Gazprom Neft is also building the biggest GTPP in the Yamal Peninsula, at its Novoportovskoye field.
 Total installed capacity at this energy complex stands at 96 MW

 In the Balkans, where production volumes are not as high as at Siberian fields, Gazprom Neft’s Serbian subsidiary, NIS, is installing small co-generation plants which operate on the principle of converting wellhead gas into heat and power.
 Thirteen such electricity stations are already in operation.

 In order to ensure an uninterrupted power supply to its biggest refinery, NIS, together with Gazprom Energoholding, is building its own 140 MW combined heat and power (CHP) facility in Pančevo.
 This is the first combined-cycle facility to be built in Serbia equipped with both steam-power and gas turbine units.

 In a gas turbine facility the end-product of fuel combustion turns the turbine, which is located on the same shaft as the generator producing the electricity current.
 The remaining energy is heating the steam, rotating the steam turbine, which has a second generator attached.

 Construction of a combined-cycle CHP plant is a more effective solution since it also has a noticeable environmental benefit in reducing fuel consumption and, consequently, greenhouse gas emissions.

 Serbia has become a genuine proving ground for Gazprom Neft in terms of the development of renewable energy technologies.
-Together with Enegowind, NIS is implementing a project for the construction of a windfarm in Plandište (Serbia), involving the installation of 34 wind turbines, which will produce 240 gigawatt hours of electricity per year.
+Together with Energowind, NIS is implementing a project for the construction of a windfarm in Plandište (Serbia), involving the installation of 34 wind turbines, which will produce 240 gigawatt hours of electricity per year.